Hurricane Irma

 As a result, homeowners benefit from a significant discount on their flood insurance premium, because rates are discounted to reflect the reduced flood risk resulting from the community actions to meet CRS goals.

-Unincorporated Miami-Dade County participates in the CRS Program and has achieved a Class 5 Community rating, which guarantees a 25% discount on all flood insurance premiums in flood zones and 10% discount on policies outside flood zones, for residents in this area.
+Unincorporated Miami-Dade County participates in the CRS Program and has achieved a Class 5 Community rating, which guarantees a 35 percent discount on all flood insurance for residents in this area.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.